What Is Crocin? Why It Matters When Choosing a Saffron Supplement

 What Published Research Suggests About Crocin Benefits

-Over 60 human clinical studies have investigated crocin and and over 100 published clinical trials studied saffron.
+Over 60 human clinical studies have investigated crocin and over 100 published clinical trials studied saffron.
 Here's what researchers have reported about crocin benefits:

 👁️ Eye Health Published clinical studies report crocin supplementation supports healthy vision and visual performance, macular and retinal function, healthy eye pressure already within the normal range, and protection of ocular tissues from oxidative stress.
 Long-term studies have reported sustained support for retinal function — leading researchers to compare crocin and saffron supplementation to conventional AREDS2 carotenoid formulas.